garyhurtz/S3Loader/README.md

 ## Usage

-If you arent familiar with Jinja loaders, take a quick look [here](http://jinja.pocoo.org/docs/dev/api/#loaders).
+If you aren't familiar with Jinja loaders, take a quick look [here](http://jinja.pocoo.org/docs/dev/api/#loaders).

 The S3Loader has the following constructor: